kubekub/kubekub.com/content/blog/managed-istio-on-gke.md

 </td></tr></table>
 </center>

-The kiali console shows an error for the **Prometheus** installation.
+The Kiali console shows an error for the **Prometheus** installation.
 In Istio on GKE is not installed by default.
 The Istio on GKE official documentation explains [how to add Prometheus to Istio] (https://cloud.google.com/istio/docs/istio-on-gke/installing#adding_prometheus) with the command ```curl https://storage.googleapis.com/gke-release/istio/release/istio-version/patches/install-prometheus.yaml
  | kubectl apply -n istio-system -f -````.

 This is really a missing point in the Beta, as this installation is **not part of the managed service**, and if it fails we will not now it.
 We hope there will be an option to automatically install Prometheus as part of the managed service (as well Kiali).